-Silicon doesn't conduct well: it's not a conductor like copper, or an insulator like plastic, it's a semiconductor.
+Silicon doesn't conduct well: it's not a conductor like copper (which has lots of free electrons), or an insulator like plastic (which has basically no free electrons), it's a semiconductor.
 Silicon doped with a few extra electrons ("n-type") conducts current because the electrons move.
 Silicon doped with a few electron holes ("p-type") conducts current because the holes between electrons move.
 Silicon without extra electrons or holes is a reasonably good insulator because it's "depleted" of electrons.

-If you put p-type silicon next to n-type silicon, and apply a charge across the two types, something very interesting happens: the electrons and holes can move in opposite directions.
-With the charge in one direction, both electrons and holes leave the boundary making an insulating "depletion region".
-If you put the charge the other direction, the electrons and holes both converge on the boundary and cancel each other out, conducting current.
+If you put p-type silicon next to n-type silicon, and apply a voltage across the two types, something very interesting happens: the electrons and holes can move in opposite directions.
+With the voltage applied in one direction, both electrons and holes leave the boundary making an insulating "depletion region".
+If you apply the voltage the other direction, the electrons and holes both converge on the boundary and cancel each other out, conducting current.
 This is a semiconductor diode!
 An analogy might be a static front in a war zone, like world war I: as long as soldiers from both sides keep flowing toward the front, they kill each other off and the war continues; if the soldiers of both sides start moving *away* from the front, the front is deserted, and the war's over!

 Modern transistors are FET transistors: you charge up a small channel called the "gate", and that electrostatic charge pulls carriers into the depletion region, allowing current to conduct between two terminals (the "source" and "drain").
 With the gate uncharged, the depletion region insulates the two terminals, so no current flows.